emiljino/XGBoost_OD_TBBE/XGBoost_ModelTraining/README.md

 4. Others

-   The data folder is intended to contain the merged form of the results generated from BBE that will be used for training and testing the XGBoost agents.
+   The data folder is intended to contain the merged form of the results generated from BBE that will be used for training and testing of the XGBoost agents.

-## This repositry doesn't contain training and testing data due to the large file size.
+## This repositry doesn't contain training and testing data due to the large file sizes.
 The data can be collected from running sessions in TBBE using the setup in the dissertation.